 The dos and don'ts of web design are changing rapidly.
 With over a billion websites worldwide, it's hard to stand out from the competition.
 Since our old site was starting to look dusty, we gave it a complete makeover.
 Our founder and CCO Torben shows you which four major design trends we have implemented.

 At the WordPress Meetup in Orlando, WP co-founder Matt Mullenweg faced critical questions from agencies, developers and WordPress users.
 The Q&A focused on the integration of the Gutenberg editor and the future of WordPress in general.

 Put an end to outdated PHP versions

-In July 2017, over 80 percent of all WP sites websites were still using outdated PHP versions.
+In July 2017, over 80 percent of all WP sites were still using outdated PHP versions.
 Although today it is only 32 percent, but even that is still too much.
-For this reason, the Core PHP team has launched the Servehappy project to educate users about the importance of up-to-date PHP versions and to reduce the number of WordPress sites with old PHP versions.
+For this reason, the Core PHP team has launched the Servehappy project to educate users about the importance of up-to-date PHP versions and to further reduce the number of WordPress sites with old PHP versions.

 The WordCamp Retreat needs helping hands

 The first WordCamp in retreat format will take place in Soltau from 4 to 6 Mai .
 In order for the event to run smoothly, the organizers are looking for volunteers.
 Besides insights behind the scenes and a great time with the WP community, as a volunteer you will of course get a free ticket.
 The event is almost sold out.
 If you want to get your hands on a regular ticket at the end of January, be sure to sign up for the newsletter.

 Frontenberg - the Gutenberg playground in your browser